 ** COOKING

 Let it heat up and wait until the security valve begins to open (it will whistle or blow and release steam).
-Now reduce the heat to low (about 3 of 10).
+Now lower the heat.
 This is where the cooking time given in your recipe begins.

-Now try to maintain the temperature so that your security valve just doesn’t open (whistling means you’re loosing water/steam and that’s not what you want).
+Now try to maintain the temperature so that your security valve juuust opens so much that a little steam escapes (emitting an ever-so-light hiss).
 You will have to experiment a little, but you’ll find out the correct temperature setting quickly.

 Let it cook for the required time, then turn off the heat.